 Step 2: Complete and submit an application to Jennifer Million at firstname.lastname@example.org.

 Grant requests should be between $2,500 and $50,000.
 Grant awards and reporting requirements will be communicated via email.

-This grant will have a rolling deadline until the funds are expended, but it will be distributed in stages for immediate/emergency needs, intermediate/ongoing needs and long term/recovery needs.
+This grant will have a rolling deadline until the funds are expended.
+All funds must be distributed by February 28th, 2022.